noemibaglieri/noemibaglieri/README.md

 ## 👾 Fun Fact

-Before coding, I was a pro League of Legends player living in France with my team—an experience that taught me a lot about collaboration and perseverance.
+Before coding, I was a pro League of Legends player living in France with my team - an experience that taught me a lot about collaboration and perseverance.

 ---